hundredrabbits/thebook/north_pacific_logbook.md

 In a large cast-iron skillet, add 15 ml (1 tbsp) olive oil over medium heat, and add 1 diced yellow onion.
 Cook for 2 minutes, then add 3 cloves of minced garlic, cooking for 1 minute before adding 320 g (1 cup) of kimchi (as well as some of the juice).
 Cook mixture for 3 minutes.
 Add tofu, and cook for 5 minutes, stirring occasionally.

 Add the cooked rice to the skillet, breaking up the clumps while stirring, and cook for 5 minutes.
 Add 15 ml (1 tbsp) of soy sauce and 5 ml (1 tsp) of roasted sesame oil.
-Divide into two bowls, and garnish with strips of nori seaweed and some black sesame seeds.
+Divide into two bowls, and garnish with strips of [nori seaweed](#nori) and some black sesame seeds.

 \newpage

-## Japanese curry
+## Japanese curry {#kare}

 This recipe uses ready-made, store-bought curry bricks, which are concentrated cubes of spices with a thickening agent which creates a thick, spicy sauce when simmmered with water.
 These bricks are inexpensive, and easy to use on long, ocean passages.
 Instead of Kouya-doufu (dry tofu), you can use TVP or 175 g (1/2 of 350 g pack) or jouon tofu (tetra-pak tofu).